 IRS Audit Letter

-The IRS audit letter announces the start of the audit.
-It may ask for further information about details on the tax return, such as itemized deductions, eligibility for credits or filing status.
+An IRS audit letter or notice announces the start of the audit.
+This letter, or a subsequent letter, may ask for further information about details on the tax return, such as itemized deductions, eligibility for credits or filing status.
 Often the letter will ask for documentation, such as copies of receipts.
 Or, the letter may ask about unreported income.
+These letters are called Information Document Request Letters (IDR).

 The IRS audit letter usually comes by certified mail.
 The IRS will not contact the taxpayer by telephone to initiate an audit.
 The IRS will also not contact the taxpayer by email.

 Open the letter right away.
-Attempt to answer the letter or hire a CPA who is experience with IRS tax audits to answer the letter for you.
+Attempt to answer the letter or hire a CPA or Enrolled Agent who is experienced with IRS tax audits to answer the letter for you.
 Do not delay.
 The letter will have a response deadline.
 Make sure to respond to the IRS audit letter prior to the deadline.

 Field audits: Filed audits are performed at the taxpayer’s home, place of business, or their accountant’s office.
 These audits are usually very detailed and tend to be performed by the most highly trained auditors at the IRS.
 Some field audits are performed by specialists in certain industries.
 During a field audit, the auditor will review financial records, meet with employees and tour the premises.
 This can include a home office.